shashwatdev11/Fight_Vector/README.md

 # Fight_Vector
-A simple fighting games made using html, css and js
+A simple fighting game made using html, css and js

 #controls
 move left-right: A and D